 - The expectation of the personal, visible return of the Lord Jesus Christ, in power and glory.

 The Committee (see para.
 6) shall have power to admit as members of the Fellowship:

-- persons engaged in theological research or who are teaching at a university or college;
+- a. persons engaged in theological research or who are teaching at a university or college;

 5. GENERAL MEETING

 A general meeting of the members of the Fellowship shall be held at least once every two years at a location in Europe fixed by the Committee for the purposes of receiving reports from the Committee, receiving an audited financial statement, electing members of the Committee, and carrying out any other business brought to it by the Committee.

 The general meeting can also be held online.
 A proposal to this effect will be drawn up by the Committee and has to be adopted at the beginning of the online meeting.

 Members shall be entitled to 21 days notice of each general meeting.

 6.1.
 The administration of the Fellowship shall be carried out by the Committee.
 Members of the Committee must be existing members of the Fellowship.

 6.2.
 The Committee shall consist of at least three members who shall hold the positions of Chair, Secretary and Treasurer (the office bearers), and any number of additional members (other Committee members) up to a maximum of twelve in all.
 The editor of the European Journal of Theology is an ex officio member of the committee.